0x486F626F/CS241Notes/lecture01.md

 Then 11001001 = 201-256 = -55

-### Convenice: Hexadecimal number
+### Convince: Hexadecimal number

 - base 16, 0...F
-- more compacition binary
+- more complication binary
 - each hex digit = 4 bit (1 nibble)
 - 11001001 = 0xC9

-##### Q: Given a byte 11001001, how can we tell if it is unsigned, sign-magnititude, or 2's comp?
+##### Q: Given a byte 11001001, how can we tell if it is unsigned, sign-magnitude, or 2's comp?
 ##### A: We cannot, Need to remember what our intent was when we stored the byte!

 We do not know for sure that 11001001 represents a number!

-## 2. A character- which charactor?
+## 2. A character- which character?

-Need conventional mapping between bit patterns or charactors
+Need conventional mapping between bit patterns or characters

 #### ASCII
 - uses 7 bits